 The Australian wool industry does this to try to prevent "flystrike" (a condition they get because they have been genetically bred to have more wrinkly skin, which allows flies to lay eggs in the folds of the lamb's skin), but cutting chunks of skin off the lambs sometimes causes the condition to worsen.
 Sheep can even be eaten alive by maggots after they were mulesed as lambs!

 YOU can save booty!
 Sign our pledge below to ditch wool and stop

 supporting an industry that thinks it's OK to mutilate baby animals!

 Sign This Petition

 Full Petition Text:

-I'm not down with cutting up someone's booty!
-I pledge never to wear wool or any product that comes from Australian sheep (like UGGs!) and to share what I know with all my friends and family.
+I'm not down with cruelty to lambs and sheep.
+I pledge never to wear wool or any product that comes from sheep (like UGGs!) and to share what I know with all my friends and family.